ZedThree/HPCAcademyFortran/Fortran.md

   read them!
 - `intent(inout)`: for arguments are to be modified by the procedure
     - if you don't explicitly provide an `intent`, this is the default
-- these are essentially equivalent to read-only, write-only and read-write
+- These are essentially equivalent to read-only, write-only and read-write
-- prefer `function`s over `subroutine`s with `intent(out)` arguments
+- Prefer `function`s over `subroutine`s with `intent(out)` arguments
-    - easier to read!
+    - Easier to read!

-## dummy arguments
+## Dummy arguments

-- _dummy_ arguments are the _local_ names of the procedure arguments
+- _Dummy_ arguments are the _local_ names of the procedure arguments
-- _actual_ arguments are the names at the calling site
+- _Actual_ arguments are the names at the calling site
     - _actual_ arguments are said to be _associated_ with the _dummy_
       arguments
-- the routine doesn't care or know what the names of the actual arguments are
+- The routine doesn't care or know what the names of the actual arguments are
     - type, kind, rank and order have to match though!

-## dummy arguments
+## Dummy arguments

 ```{include=examples/0x_dummy_arguments.f90 .numberLines .Fortran}
 ```